 an I-751 waiver based on domestic violence/abuse.

-The process is different even if you became an LPR or if you apply for naturalization or to become a citizen (Form N-400).
+The process is different for these cases even if you became an LPR or if you apply for naturalization to become a citizen (Form N-400).

 After you fill it in, make a copy for your records.
 It is a good idea to send the form by certified mail, and ask for a return receipt.
 The post office can tell you how to do this.
 That way, you will know when the USCIS gets it, and you can prove that you sent it if you need to.